LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 Demonstrates how you can use WorkManager together with Coroutines.
 When creating a subclass of `CoroutineWorker` instead of `Worker`, the `doWork()` function is now a `suspend function` which means that we can now call other suspend functions.
 In this example, we are sending an analytics request when the user enters the screen, which is a nice use case for using WorkManager.

+## Contributing

+I am currently learning Coroutines myself.
+So if you have any ideas for or improvements or other use cases, feel free to create a pull request or an issue.

 ## License